Brennecke’s Beach on Kauai closed for second day due to shark sighting

-Brennecke’s Beach will remain closed today after lifeguards spotted a shark offshore this weekend, Kauai officials said.
+Brennecke’s Beach in Poipu was closed for the weekend after lifeguards spotted a shark offshore, Kauai officials said.

 Lifeguards spotted a shark about 8 feet long off the beach Saturday afternoon and posted warning signs in the area.

-This morning, the county said the south shore beach will remain closed to swimming through 5 p.m. because of the sighting.

-Lifeguards will reassess the beach later today to determine if it can be reopened.
+The county said Sunday morning that the south shore beach would remain closed to swimming through 5 p.m.
+Sunday because of the sighting.
+Lifeguards planned to reassess the beach late Sunday to determine whether it could be reopened.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.